lemuriad/tupl/readme.md

 ```

 Structured bindings to `tupl` use the builtin aggregate rule (and not the
-`std` 'tuple protocol' which involves specializing `std` template traits).
+`std` 'tuple protocol' which involves specializing `std` template traits):

 ```c++
 auto [ret,err] = tupl_API();
 ```

-A plain `auto` binding makes a copy of the right hand side; you
+A plain `auto` binding makes a copy of the right hand side
-generally
-want a copy when binding to a function return type.
+(a copy is generally wanted when binding to a function return type).

-For mutable access, though, remember to use a reference binding -
+For mutable access, though, remember to use a reference binding;
 `&&` is always good:

 ```c++